dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 }
 ```

-**Warning:** if you do not add the `_INT` type suffix, Snowplow will assume you are tracking a Floating point number.
+**Warning:** if you do not add the `_INT` type suffix, DreamFactory will assume you are tracking a Floating point number.

 ###### 4.4.1.5 Floating point